 Step 2: Connect to Azure Virtual Desktop

-We recommend installing a remote desktop app on your computer.
+We recommend installing a remote desktop app on your computer and connecting to the internet with an ethernet cable (not wi-fi).
 This will make your connection more stable and quicker, and your GIS experience a lot more enjoyable.

 Preferred method: connect via Microsoft Remote Desktop